 Data Insights

-Systems Change Lab identifies 4 factors that may impede or help spur progress toward targets.
+Systems Change Lab identifies 4 enablers and barriers that may help spur or impede change.
 Click a chart to explore the data.

 Progress toward targets

-Systems Change Lab tracks progress toward 2 targets. target.
+Systems Change Lab tracks progress made toward targets across 2 outcome indicators. outcome indicator.
 Explore the data and learn about key actions supporting systems change.

 Volume of fossil gas flared